Meridian circle: Construction

 The earliest transit telescope was not placed in the middle of the axis, but nearer to one end, to prevent the axis from bending under the weight of the telescope.
 Later, it was usually placed in the centre of the axis, which consisted of one piece of brass or gun metal with turned cylindrical steel pivots at each end.
 Several instruments were made entirely of steel, which was much more rigid than brass.
 The pivots rested on V-shaped bearings, either set into massive stone or brick piers which supported the instrument, or attached to metal frameworks on the tops of the piers.
 The temperature of the instrument and local atmosphere were monitored by thermometers.

 The piers were usually separate from the foundation of the building, to prevent transmission of vibration from the building to the telescope.
 To relieve the pivots from the weight of the instrument, which would have distorted their shape and caused rapid wear, each end of the axis was supported by a hook or yoke with friction rollers, suspended from a lever supported by the pier, counterbalanced so as to leave only a small fraction of the weight on the precision V-shaped bearings.
 In some cases, the counterweight pushed up on the roller bearings from below.
 The bearings were set nearly in a true east–west line, but fine adjustment was possible by horizontal and vertical screws.
 A spirit level was used to monitor for any inclination of the axis to the horizon.
-Eccentricity (an off-center condition) or other irregularities of the pivots of the telescope's axis was accounted for, in some cases, by providing another telescope through the axis itself.
+Eccentricity (an off-center condition) or other irregularities of the pivots of the telescope's axis were accounted for, in some cases, by providing another telescope through the axis itself.
 By observing the motion of an artificial star, located east or west of the center of the main instrument, and seen through this axis telescope and a small collimating telescope, as the main telescope was rotated, the shape of the pivots, and any wobble of the axis, could be determined.